kumahq/kuma-website/docs/docs/dev/policies/service-health-probes.md

 ## Universal probes

 On Universal there is no single standard for probing the service.
-For health checking, the dataplane status on Universal Kuma uses Envoy's Health Discovery Service (HDS).
+For health checking, the `Dataplane` status on Universal Kuma uses Envoy's Health Discovery Service (HDS).
 Envoy does health checks and reports the status back to the Kuma Control Plane.

-In order to configure health checks for your dataplane you have to update `inbound` config with `serviceProbe`:
+In order to configure health checks for your `Dataplane` you have to update `inbound` config with `serviceProbe`:

 ```yaml
 type: Dataplane